modestyachts/CIFAR-10.1/README.md

 We recommend running these scripts on a machine with at least 1 TB of RAM, e.g., an `x1.16xlarge` instance on AWS.
 After downloading the TinyImage dataset, running the scripts will take about 30h.

+## 2. Collecting Candidate Images

+After downloading the relevant subset of TinyImages (keywords and image data) to a local machine, we can now assemble a set of candidate images for the new dataset.
+We proceed in two steps:

-4. **Keyword counts for the new dataset.**
+### 2.1 Keyword counts for the new dataset

-* `generate_keyword_counts.ipynb` decides which keywords we want to include in the new dataset and determines the number of images we require for each of these keywords.
+The notebook `generate_keyword_counts.ipynb` decides which keywords we want to include in the new dataset and determines the number of images we require for each of these keywords.

-5. **Labeling new images.**

-6. **Double checking labeled images.**
-* `labeling_ui_subselect.ipynb` allows a second person to confirm the initial labelings and subselect a pool of labeled TinyImage indices.
+### 2.2 Labeling new images

+Once we know the number of new images we require for each keyword, we can collect corresponding images from TinyImages.
+We used two notebooks for this process:

+* The first labeler (or set of labelers) use `labeling_ui.ipynb` in order to collect a set of candidate images.
+* The second labeler (or set of labelers) verify this selection via the `labeling_ui_subselect.ipynb` notebook.

+## 3. Assembling a New Dataset

 7. **Sampling new images from the pool of labeled images.**
 * `sample_subselected_indices_v4.ipynb` samples the pool of labeled images and creates the new dataset for v4